njwest/Awesome-Elixir-Gaming/README.md

 - [Talks](#talks)
 - [Discussions](#discussions)

-**Note:** Some libraries linked below may be unmaintained/incompatible with the latest versions of Elixir/Erlang/Phoenix -- always check repo issues.
+**Note:** Some libraries linked below may be unmaintained/incompatible with the latest versions of Elixir/Erlang/Phoenix -- always check repo Issues.

-If you find libraries that do not work with the latest versions of Elixir/Erlang/Phoenix, please open an Issue on the appropriate repo so maintainers/others can tell :]
+If you find libraries that do not work with the latest versions of Elixir/Erlang/Phoenix, please open an Issue on the appropriate repo so maintainers/repo surfers can tell :]

 ## Unity